microsoft/pxt-microbit/docs/projects/turtle-spiral.md

 ## Setting up your project

-This project uses an **microturtle** Extension.
+This project uses the **microturtle** Extension.
 You'll need to add it to your project to make it work.

 * create a new project
 * click on the gearwheel menu and click **Extensions**